Clemapfel/mousetrap/docs/04_widgets.md

 auto instance = CompoundWidget(0);
 window.set_child(compound_widget);
 ```
 ```
 /home/mousetrap/test/main.cpp:201:26: error: non-const lvalue reference to type 'mousetrap::Widget' cannot bind to a value of unrelated type 'CompoundWidget'
         window.set_child(instance);
                          ^~~~~~~~
 ```
-We cannot, as we get a sensible error.
-For this to work, we need to declare `CompoundWidget` to be a widget.
-We do this be publicy **inheriting from mousetrap::Widget**:
+No, we cannot.
+As the error states, `CompoundWidget` cannot bind to a reference of type `mousetrap::Widget`.
+For this to work, we need to declare `CompoundWidget` to be a widget manually.

+This is accomplished by simply **inheriting from mousetrap::Widget**:

 ```cpp
 class CompoundWidget : public Widget    // inherit